simplysparsh/game-of-life/README.md

 This project further caught my interest while reading the book [Understanding the Four Rules of Simple Design](https://leanpub.com/4rulesofsimpledesign) by Corey Haines.

+To know more about my development process and what I learned, [visit my blog](https://rubylearner.wordpress.com/2016/07/19/conways-game-of-life/).

 ![Game of Life in Ruby](screenshot.png)

 ## Rules of the game: